 - Made of Explodium: Oil of Disintegration, aka Disintegrol, is this concept bottled and weaponized.
 Anything exposed to Disinegrol becomes a powerful explosive and almost immediately detonates.
 A pin prick to a worker's hand blows him to bits.

-- Meaningful Name: "Feuerbauch" means "fire belly" in German, he drinks the Disintegrol and his insides explode.
+- Meaningful Name: "Feuerbauch" means "fire belly" in German, at the end he drinks the Disintegrol and his insides explode.

 - Mega Corp.: At some point around or during World War 1, the world's weapon manufacturers merge under the Krieger name.
 Afterwards, wars are fought entirely with Krieger-equipped armies.